 Hermit crabs have surprisingly good memories for such small creatures.

-Social Recognition in Invertebrates explains how hermit crabs can remember a conspecific based on a single interaction, adjusting future behavior based on this.
+Social Recognition in Invertebrates explains how hermit crabs can remember a conspecific based on a single interaction, adjusting future behavior.

-Ethology takes this understanding a step further, claiming that hermit crabs assign a hierarchical structure to their memories.
-A hermit crab remembers if a tankmate is dominant or submissive, reacting with the appropriate level of reverence in the future.
+According to Ethology, hermit crabs have a hierarchical structure to their memories.
+For example, a hermit crab remembers whether a tankmate is dominant or submissive, reacting accordingly.

-This suggests that hermit crabs can also remember, and thus recognize, humans – most notably, their owners.
-In the wild, hermit crabs have little to do with humans; in captivity, they have to interact with us.
+This suggests that hermit crabs can also remember, and thus recognize, their owners.
+Wild hermit crabs have little to do with humans but must interact with us in captivity.

-If you act consistently, your hermit crabs will start recognizing your scent and behavioral patterns.
-Eventually, your hermit crabs view no longer fear you.
+Hermit crabs will recognize your scent and behavioral patterns if you act consistently.
+Eventually, hermit crabs will realize they no longer need to fear you.

 Are Hermit Crabs Affectionate?

-Hermit crabs form strong and memorable bonds with each other in the wild.
-Typically living in colonies of up to a hundred, they protect each other from threats and enjoy play and interaction.
+Wild hermit crabs form strong bonds with each other.
+Typically living in colonies of up to 100, they protect each other from threats and benefit from social interaction.

-This suggests that hermit crabs are capable of forging strong bonds with conspecifics.
-Hermit crabs forced to live alone in captivity rarely flourish, often enduring short, unhappy lifespans.
+This suggests that hermit crabs can forge strong bonds with members of their species.
+Hermit crabs forced to live alone in captivity rarely flourish, often enduring short and unhappy lifespans.

-Hermit crabs will never be cuddly pets that enjoy physical interaction.
-If you’re wondering, “do hermit crabs like to be held?” the answer is no. The best you can hope for is weary tolerance without pinching.
+They’ll never be cuddly pets that enjoy physical interaction.
+Hermit crabs will never like to be held.
+The best you can hope for is weary tolerance of this interaction without pinching.

 This doesn’t mean that hermit crabs remain indifferent to their owners.
-Over time, you can gain your hermit crabs’ trust, which is the first step toward mutual affection.
+Over time, you can gain a hermit crab’s trust so it no longer fears you.

 How To Get Hermit Crabs To Like You

-Seeking undisputed adoration from hermit crabs can be a tricky task destined to end in disappointment.
-After all, nobody can answer the question, “can hermit crabs feel love?” with authenticity.
+Seeking undisputed adoration from hermit crabs is a tricky task destined to end in disappointment.
+After all, nobody can answer the question, “Can hermit crabs feel love?” with certainty.

 What is beyond doubt is that you can improve your relationship with hermit crabs.
 With appropriate care, they’ll realize they don’t need to fear you and actively seek your attention.

-Here are some ways you can gain the trust of a hermit crab:
+Here are ways to gain the trust of hermit crabs:

 Don’t Force Interaction

-If you want your hermit crab to like you, show patience and give it space.
-Hermit crabs aren’t designed to live in captivity, and it’ll take a while to adjust to their new life.
+If you want a hermit crab to like you, show patience and give it space.
+Hermit crabs aren’t intended to live in captivity, so adjusting to their new life will take time.

-Most hermit crabs bury themselves under substrate for the first few days or weeks of a new living arrangement, which is known as post-purchase stress (PPS).
+Most hermit crabs bury themselves under substrate for the first few days or weeks of a new living arrangement, known as post-purchase stress (PPS).

 If a hermit crab survives PPS, it’ll emerge from the substrate and start to spend more time in the open of its habitat.
 When the hermit crab demonstrates more confidence, you can interact.